cloudControl/documentation/Add-on Documentation/Data Processing/RabbitMQBigwig.md

     :::term
     $ cctrlapp bigwigrailssample/default addon.add rabbitmq_bigwig.pipkin

 Once you have added RabbitMQ Bigwig you will find `RABBITMQ_BIGWIG_TX_URL` and `RABBITMQ_BIGWIG_RX_URL` settings in the app configuration.
 These contain the canonical URLs used to access the newly provisioned RabbitMQ Bigwig service instance.
-You will find these settings in your cloudControl console, at `https://www.cloudcontrol.com/console/app/<app name>/dep/<deploy ID>/addons`.
+You will find these settings in your dotCloud console, at `https://www.cloudcontrol.com/console/app/<app name>/dep/<deploy ID>/addons`.

 We give you two URLs to ease separating your producers from your consumers.
 Producers connect to the URL in `RABBITMQ_BIGWIG_TX_URL`, and we shape this connection to provide consistent throughput.
 Consumers connect to the URL in `RABBITMQ_BIGWIG_RX_URL`.
 We optimise connections to this URL for the consumer case.
 This separation of producers and consumers follows [RabbitMQ best practice](http://www.rabbitmq.com/memory.html).
 You can read more about how and why we shape [here](http://bigwig.lshift.net/message-throughput).